 Flip is one of those tools in education that can be used for just about anything!
 Teachers often give students a task and ask them to complete that task but do not ask students how they went about completing it.

 - How did they think through the task?

 - What strategies did they use to complete the task?

 Math teachers can ask students to explain in detail their process for solving a problem.
 English teachers can ask students to explain why they selected a piece of textual evidence to support a claim or why they organized a piece of writing in a particular way.

 It can be challenging for students to articulate their process and why they made the decisions they made, so asking them to record a 90-second explanation helps them build this vocabulary, develop a metacognitive practice, and learn from their peers’ explanations.

 4. Ongoing Self-Assessment Documents

-- Rewrite the standards in language they can understand.
+- Rewrite the standards in student-friendly language they can understand.

 - Select pieces of work from the week and reflect on the skills they are developing.